apache/maven-resolver/src/site/markdown/local-repository.md

 that adds different "prefixes" for the locally stored artifacts, based on their context.

+#### Note About Release And Snapshot Differentiation

+The prefix composer is able to differentiate between release and snapshot versioned artifacts, and this is clear-cut: Maven Artifacts are either this or that.

+On the other hand, in case of Maven Metadata, things are not so clear.
+Resolver is able to differentiate *only* based on `metadata/version` field, but that field is not always present.

+Maven Metadata exists in 3 variants:

+* G level metadata does not carry version.
+* GA level metadata does not carry version.
+* GAV level metadata carries version.

+In short, G and GA level metadata *always* end up in releases, despite GA level metadata body may contain mixed release and snapshot versions enlisted, as this metadata *does not contain* the `metadata/version` field.

+The GAV level metadata gets differentiated based on version it carries, so they may end up in releases or snapshots, depending on their value of `metadata/version` field.

 #### Use Cases

 Most direct use case is simpler local repository eviction.
 One can delete all